RedHatGov/redhatgov.github.io/content/workshops/openshift_service_mesh/lab5.5_secureingressegress.md

 <blockquote>
 <i class="fa fa-desktop"></i>
-Open up the dashboard to Kiali (if you don't already have it open) and navigate to the Graph view.
+(Optional) And now, if your were to open the graph view of Kiali you'd see the external service represented
 <br>
-In the first drop down select the "App graph" and in the graph view double click on the context-scraper app.
 </blockquote>

 <img src="../images/kiali-egress.png" width="1024" class="screenshot"><br/>